mwouts/jupytext/README.md

 ### Markdown and R markdown

-Our implementation for Jupyter notebooks as Markdown or R Markdown documents is straightforward:
+Our implementation for Jupyter notebooks as Markdown or [R Markdown ](https://rmarkdown.rstudio.com/authoring_quick_tour.html) documents is straightforward:
 - A YAML header contains the notebook metadata (Jupyter kernel, etc)
 - Markdown cells are inserted verbatim, and separated with two blank lines
 - Code and raw cells start with triple backticks collated with cell language, and end with triple backticks.
-Cell metadata are not available in the markdown format, but code cell metadata are available in the [R Markdown format](https://rmarkdown.rstudio.com/authoring_quick_tour.html).
+Cell metadata are not available in the markdown format.
+The [code cell options](https://yihui.name/knitr/options/) in the R Markdown format are mapped to the corresponding Jupyter cell metadata options, when available.

 ### R scripts